 And one of the greatest thing about this blood pressure monitor is that it is covered by a 3-year warranty, in case anything should happen to it.

-The Wowgo Blood Pressure Monitor has a lot to like, especially for seniors.
-For one, it has a very large 3.5″ LCD display with a green backlight for contrast.
+The CareTouch Blood Pressure Monitor has a lot to like, especially for seniors.
+For one, it has a very large 1.4” x 1.6″ LCD display with a blue backlight for contrast.
 It also gives clear indication of whether or not you are in a normal or abnormal range for your blood pressure.

-The cuff is also very large and great if you have larger arms.
+The cuff is also very large and great if you have larger arms (5.5 – 8.5 inches).
 It’s also easily adjustable and comfortable too.
 The only downside of this unit is that the hose connecting to the unit could be a bit tighter.
 However, it’s not a huge deal as it still stays in place fine when measuring.

 Overall, a great device and frankly one of the easiest blood pressure monitors to interpret, making it especially great for seniors.